shayaharuno/dotfiles/README.md

 ## Installation
 These dots are not meant to be used by someone else, as they are highly customized to my personal preferences.
-However, if you are still willing to try, just clone the repo and replace the configs you are most interested in.
+However, if you are still willing to try, just clone the repo and replace the configs you are most interested in or use `stow .`

 Additionally, check [Post Install Check List](https://github.com/shayaharuno/dotfiles/blob/master/.misc/CHECKLIST.md) for clean Arch + Hyprland installation